tgoetheyn/Export-NtfsSecurity/README.md

 script also generates a logfile in the outputpath.

 ## Requirements
-This script needs "Quest Active Directory powershell module".
+This script needs the following powershell modules:

-This can be found here: http://www.powershelladmin.com/wiki/Quest_ActiveRoles_Management_Shell_Download
+* NTFSSecurity
+* ActiveDirectory
+* SQLServer

 You also need to have access tot the folders you want to analyse, so this script is best ran as a user who is member of the (domain) administrator group.